'One of the most interesting and exciting new writers to emerge north of the border since Iain Banks' - Gary Gibson

 City of Dreams and Dust

-City of Dreams and Dust is in the final stages of editing, and should be available in March 2019.
+City of Dreams and Dust is in the final stages of editing, and should be available on Amazon in April 2019.
 The sequel, A Haven in the Stars, should be available by May.

 Published in interzone #164, February 2001